-My experience with my next 3 babies reminded me of the old adage “Be careful what you wish for”, because they all wanted to nurse between 2 and 5 years, and I thought they were never going to be ready to wean.
+My experience with my next three babies reminded me of the old adage “Be careful what you wish for”, because they all wanted to nurse between two and five years, and I thought they were never going to be ready to wean.

 Anne Smith, IBCLC

 (Edited September 2013)